MedportalProject/Py2ONTO-Edit/README.md

 Py2ONTO-Edit updates new functions that fouces on ontology segmentation and term translation of Python-Project

 ### Update
+[2024/8/6]add new translate function
+- Support for translation from English to German
+- Support for translation from English to French

 [2024/8/2]Release Py2ONTO-EDIT
 - Initialisation project